RokKos/rooted-in-code/content/english/05-team/index.md

 - name : "Tim Kropivšek"
   image : "tim.webp"
   role : "sound"
-  description : "Tim Kropivšek (1993) is an ilustrator, sound designer and musician.
-His works are usually interactive and are a commentary on contemporary society, human psyche and environmental injustice.
-Kropivšek is currently finishing his master studies at ALUO." link : "https://instagram.com/tim.kropivsek"
+  description : "Tim Kropivšek (1993) is an illustrator, sound designer and musician.
+His works comment on the human psyche, the values of contemporary society and environmental injustice.
+He obtained his Masters degree at the Academy of Fine Arts in Ljubljana with the interactive sound installation The New Natural World.
+He is currently creating enigmatic soundscapes in his duo project Bellows on Titan." link : "https://instagram.com/tim.kropivsek"
   link_icon: "fab fa-instagram"
   text_color: "#b282e3"